PAPLUS®

 Lot.No.
 SFJ2310300700PFT

-Surfers in California voluntarily started a water quality survey activity at surf spots.
-That was the root of the Surfrider Foundation, which was founded in California in 1984.
-It is an international environmental NGO that began its activities in Japan in 1993, became a general incorporated association in 2011, and is currently active in 23 countries around the world and has about 250,000 members.
+California surfers voluntarily started a water quality survey activity at a surf point.
+This became the root of the Surf Rider Foundation, which was established in California in 1984.
+It started its activities in Japan in 1993, became a general incorporated association in 2011, and is now an international environmental NGO with approximately 250,000 members active in 23 countries around the world.

 [Surfrider Foundation Japan (SFJ)]